pieroproietti/penguins-eggs/sourceforge/files/ISOS/almalinux/README.md

 # AlmaLinux

-Almalinux a free Linux OS for the community, by the community
+[Almalinux](https://almalinux.org/) a free Linux OS for the community, by the community.

 An Open Source, community owned and governed, forever-free enterprise Linux distribution, focused on long-term stability, providing a robust production-grade platform.
 AlmaLinux OS is binary compatible with RHEL®.